 Bridges that not only serve to connect destinations but become places in their own right, places where people meet and settle, have their own important space in history.
 Florence, Prague, and Venice all have inhabited bridges that define the cities.
-In the darkness of the Faroese winter, a truly special building opens today, a building that bridges, not only the river in the village of Norðragøta but unites two municipalities that merges into one community in the municipality of Eystur.
+In the darkness of the Faroese winter, a truly special building opens today.
+A building that bridges the river in the village of Norðragøta.

 One almost has to make an effort to make out the Town Hall.
 Not because the building is not spectacular, but because it understands and respects the distinctive Nordic nature that surrounds it.
 Discreetly cut into the lush landscape, seemingly floating between the river and the green grass blanket on the roof, the new Town Hall creates the framework for the work of the City Council and the administrative staff.
 In the Faroe Islands, nature creates the framework for people’s lives and professions and physically, nature is always just around the corner.